iuec/uec-tech-standards/_pages/architectural_vision/tranche_1_solution_approach.md

 Technical assurance, performed by NHS Digital, will test that a system is conformant with the specification as published.
 Each specification will include the necessary assurance process.

 ### Clinical Assurance
 There are two main areas for clinical assurance.
-The first relates to assurance of the clinical content of the CDSS and its use in practice and the second relates to compliance with the relevant regulations and standards e.g. `Medical Device Regulations and DCB0129  Clinical Risk Management: its Application in the Manufacture of Health IT Systems`.
+The first relates to assurance of the clinical content of the CDSS and its use in practice and the second relates to compliance with the relevant regulations and standards e.g. <a href="https://www.gov.uk/guidance/medical-devices-eu-regulations-for-mdr-and-ivdr">Medical Device Regulations</a> and <a href="https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb0129-clinical-risk-management-its-application-in-the-manufacture-of-health-it-systems">DCB0129 Clinical Risk Management: its Application in the Manufacture of Health IT Systems</a>.

 The clinical assurance process will be agreed by the Digital Urgent and Emergency Care (DUEC) board.

 ### IG Assurance
 Information Governance assurance covers the information security and standards for the system components.
-IG assurance will be aligned with the NHS Data Security & Protection Toolkit, and must also be compliant with relevant legislation – including GDPR, and patient consent to share.
+IG assurance will be aligned with the <a href="https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/data-security-and-protection-toolkit">NHS Data Security & Protection Toolkit</a>, and must also be compliant with relevant legislation – including GDPR, and patient consent to share.

 ### Commercial assurance
 In order to be listed on the framework, the supplier will need to undergo appropriate commercial assurance.
 This is being led by the CTP team, and will be aligned with existing commercial assurance processes used within the NHS.